-- (4) The court may not find in favour of the plaintiff if the defendant satisfies the court that: - (a) the trade mark is registered; and - (b) the acts of the threatened person in respect of which the defendant threatened to bring an action constitute an infringement of the trade mark. - (5) An action may not be brought, or (if brought) may not proceed, under this section if the registered owner of the trade mark, or an authorised user of the trade mark having power to bring an action for infringement of the trade mark, with due diligence, begins and pursues an action against the threatened person for infringement of the trade mark.
+- (4) The court may not find in favour of the plaintiff if the defendant satisfies the court that: - (a) the trade mark is registered; and - (b) the acts of the threatened person in respect of which the defendant threatened to bring an action constitute an infringement of the trade mark. - (6) This section does not make a lawyer, registered trade marks attorney or patent attorney liable to an action for an act done in a professional capacity on behalf of a client.